jensloncke/ImageJ_macros/FURA and mtCEPIA/README.md

-# FURA transfected cells
+# FURA and mtCEPIA

 ## Purpose of this script
-This folder contains an ImageJ macro that semi-automates **single-cell selection** based on fluorescence of a **genetically encoded dye** and data acquisition from raw **FURA-2 fluorescence microcopy data (2 channels)**, excited at 340nm and 380nm and acquired at 510nm.
+This folder contains an ImageJ macro that semi-automates **single-cell selection** based on fluorescence of a **genetically encoded protein or a dye** and simultaneous data acquisition from raw **FURA-2 fluorescence microcopy data (2 channels)**, as well as an additional channel for the mitochondrial stain (typically red or green).
 Images for testing this macro were acquired using a Nikon TI2-E microscope and the NIS elements software.
 This macro requires one single acquisition .nd2 file for cell selection and one two channel .nd2 input file.

 ## How to operate this macro